NIST National Vulnerability Database (NVD) Integration

 • Severity

-• CVSS scoring.
+• CVSS scoring

 Records can be linked to affected devices, vulnerability scan results, and malicious code found to exploit the vulnerability.
 The Vulnerability Library also provides a method for generating exception requests, identifying mitigating strategies, and denoting affected ports.

 By tying vulnerabilities to assets, you can properly analyze, prioritize, and respond proactively to address the threat for vulnerable assets.
-The Vulnerability Library provides the ability to:

 • Automatically import data from NVD/NIST, Qualys Guard, and Tenable